YesAndNYC/yesandnyc/work.md

 ## Strategy Workshops

-Face to face workshops - where I bring research to the table and we work through your mental models and challenge assumptions can be incredibly valuable.
+Face to face workshops - where I bring research to the table and we challenge assumptions can be incredibly valuable.
 Not only as a way of moving forward but also as a way of aligning and working together to know that there's a good fit.

 ## Embedded Marketing Strategy